2019 APPLICATION PACKAGE

 Band Eligibility and Guidelines

-A majority of each band’s members must be legal professionals.
+For Los Angeles, New York City, San Francisco and Washington DC the 2019 requirement is that a majority of each band’s members must be legal professionals.
 This includes anyone who works for a law firm, a Court, a bar association, an in-house legal department, or is an arbitrator/mediator.

 Each band will be allowed one “ringer” (a professional musician) maximum.